 Every 3 out of 4 years Reading holds Local Elections.
 Labour are still failing local residents: wasting council tax, bin charges, equal pay issues, poor children's services and a poor record on housing.
-Nationally, both Labour and the Conservatives are pushing ahead with an economically damaging Hard Brexit and failing to stand up to rising intolerance that is dividing communities across the country.
+Nationally, both Labour and the Conservatives have failed to stand up to rising intolerance that is dividing communities across the country.

 We can do better.

 We want to run a team of local champions that can show residents how Reading could be different.
 A team that represents the whole borough, works hard, listens and delivers results.

 Who can be a Lib Dem local candidate?

 If you want to stand for the Liberal Democrats in the Local Elections, you must meet the following criteria on both the day your nomination papers are submitted and on polling day:

 - Have reached 18 years of age.

 - Be a British citizen, a citizen of another European Union country or be a “qualifying” Commonwealth citizen.